Palo Alto Networks (NASDAQ:PANW) Stock Price Down 2.6%

-A number of equities research analysts have recently weighed in on PANW shares.
-Loop Capital cut Palo Alto Networks from a “buy” rating to a “hold” rating and set a $300.00 price target on the stock. in a report on Wednesday, February 21st.
-Rosenblatt Securities cut Palo Alto Networks from a “buy” rating to a “neutral” rating and decreased their price target for the stock from $290.00 to $265.00 in a research note on Wednesday, February 21st.
-BMO Capital Markets lowered their price target on Palo Alto Networks from $378.00 to $327.00 and set an “outperform” rating on the stock in a report on Wednesday, February 21st.
-Oppenheimer reduced their price objective on shares of Palo Alto Networks from $310.00 to $305.00 and set an “outperform” rating for the company in a report on Wednesday, February 21st.
-Finally, Stifel Nicolaus reissued a “buy” rating and set a $330.00 target price on shares of Palo Alto Networks in a research note on Wednesday, March 13th.
+A number of research firms have issued reports on PANW.
+Westpark Capital reiterated a “hold” rating on shares of Palo Alto Networks in a research note on Monday, January 29th.
+Truist Financial lifted their price target on Palo Alto Networks from $330.00 to $385.00 and gave the company a “buy” rating in a report on Tuesday, February 20th.
+Oppenheimer lowered their target price on Palo Alto Networks from $310.00 to $305.00 and set an “outperform” rating on the stock in a research report on Wednesday, February 21st.
+Citigroup boosted their price target on Palo Alto Networks from $280.00 to $335.00 and gave the stock a “buy” rating in a research report on Wednesday, January 10th.
+Finally, Scotiabank lowered their price target on Palo Alto Networks from $363.00 to $337.00 and set a “sector outperform” rating on the stock in a report on Wednesday, February 21st.
 Eleven research analysts have rated the stock with a hold rating and twenty-nine have assigned a buy rating to the company’s stock.
 According to MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and an average price target of $314.82.

-Palo Alto Networks (NASDAQ:PANW – Get Free Report) last released its earnings results on Tuesday, February 20th.
-The network technology company reported $0.80 EPS for the quarter, beating the consensus estimate of $0.58 by $0.22.
-The firm had revenue of $1.98 billion during the quarter, compared to analysts’ expectations of $1.97 billion.
+Palo Alto Networks (NASDAQ:PANW – Get Free Report) last announced its quarterly earnings data on Tuesday, February 20th.
+The network technology company reported $0.80 EPS for the quarter, beating analysts’ consensus estimates of $0.58 by $0.22.
 Palo Alto Networks had a net margin of 30.24% and a return on equity of 36.58%.
-As a group, sell-side analysts predict that Palo Alto Networks, Inc. will post 2.76 earnings per share for the current fiscal year.
+The firm had revenue of $1.98 billion for the quarter, compared to the consensus estimate of $1.97 billion.
+Sell-side analysts expect that Palo Alto Networks, Inc. will post 2.76 earnings per share for the current fiscal year.

-In related news, EVP Lee Klarich sold 60,000 shares of the business’s stock in a transaction dated Monday, March 11th.
-The stock was sold at an average price of $284.33, for a total transaction of $17,059,800.00.
-Following the transaction, the executive vice president now directly owns 198,105 shares in the company, valued at $56,327,194.65.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-In other Palo Alto Networks news, CAO Josh D. Paul sold 1,050 shares of the company’s stock in a transaction on Thursday, March 7th.
-The stock was sold at an average price of $280.00, for a total value of $294,000.00.
-Following the sale, the chief accounting officer now directly owns 27,247 shares in the company, valued at $7,629,160.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, EVP Lee Klarich sold 60,000 shares of the business’s stock in a transaction dated Monday, March 11th.
-The shares were sold at an average price of $284.33, for a total transaction of $17,059,800.00.
-Following the completion of the transaction, the executive vice president now owns 198,105 shares in the company, valued at $56,327,194.65.
+In other news, CAO Josh D. Paul sold 1,050 shares of Palo Alto Networks stock in a transaction dated Thursday, March 7th.
+The stock was sold at an average price of $280.00, for a total transaction of $294,000.00.
+Following the completion of the sale, the chief accounting officer now directly owns 27,247 shares in the company, valued at approximately $7,629,160.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+In other news, CAO Josh D. Paul sold 1,050 shares of the firm’s stock in a transaction on Thursday, March 7th.
+The shares were sold at an average price of $280.00, for a total transaction of $294,000.00.
+Following the transaction, the chief accounting officer now owns 27,247 shares in the company, valued at approximately $7,629,160.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director John Donovan sold 7,000 shares of the company’s stock in a transaction on Friday, January 12th.
+The stock was sold at an average price of $330.03, for a total transaction of $2,310,210.00.
+Following the completion of the sale, the director now owns 33,352 shares of the company’s stock, valued at $11,007,160.56.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 143,153 shares of company stock worth $44,107,332.
-Company insiders own 3.30% of the company’s stock.
+Insiders have sold a total of 143,153 shares of company stock valued at $44,107,332 in the last three months.
+Insiders own 3.30% of the company’s stock.

 Palo Alto Networks Company Profile